mosemizrahi/HexagonGrid/README.md

 Red Vertex: Vertex on fire

-Green Vertex: Vertex protected by a firefighter
+Green Vertex: Vertex protected by a firefighter.

 Left click a non-burning, non-protected vertex to protect it with a firefighter.